-Every year, we host two complimentary continuing education seminars for veterinary professionals.
-The spring course focuses on updates in veterinary oncology and the fall course focuses on geriatric care.
+Every year, we host two complimentary continuing education (CE) seminars for veterinary professionals.
+The spring course focuses on geriatric care and the fall course focuses on updates in veterinary oncology.
 Part of FETCH a Cure’s mission is to further education and awareness in the scope of pet cancer and age-related illnesses.
-By providing veterinary continuing education lectures to the public, it is our hope that professionals and individual pet owners will be empowered with the knowledge and tools to offer the best care for companion animals.
+By providing veterinary continuing education lectures to the public, we hope that professionals and pet owners will be empowered with the knowledge and tools to offer the best care for companion animals.

-Below, you can find videos from our most recent continuing education seminars.
-If you weren’t able to make it to these lectures, we hope you will consider coming to our next event.
-If you’re interested in being a sponsor, please contact Joanne@fetchacure.com.
-Or, if you’re interested in being a vendor, please contact Rebecca@fetchacure.com.
+Below, you can find videos from some of our recent continuing education seminars.
+If you weren’t able to make it to these lectures, we hope you will attend our next event, which may be offered online.
+If you’re interested in becoming a sponsor, please contact email@example.com.

 Due to the pandemic, the 2020 CE course launched online via VetBloom in October.
 It focuses on relevant updates in veterinary radiation, with presentations from: Dr. Ira Gordon, DVM, DACVR-RO, Dr. Molly Holmes, DVM, DACVR-RO, and Dr. Pamela White, DVM, DACVR-RO.
 This program has been approved by The American Association of Veterinary State Boards RACE committee for 2.5 CE credits for veterinarians and veterinary technicians.